-I haven’t found a replacement for every item we use but I really like the simplicity of buying high quality, fresh ingredients in just the amount we need, minus the packaging.
+I haven’t found a replacement for every item we use but I really like the simplicity of buying high-quality, fresh ingredients in just the amount we need, minus the packaging.

-My husband, Joe, likes to joke that Fedex knows me personally.
+My husband, Joe, likes to joke that FedEx knows me personally.
 Between having two kids and limited options in a smaller city, I’ve found online shopping to be the most efficient use of my time and money.
 Unfortunately, that has come with a large amount of cardboard and packaging materials.

-In the past, I’ve typically purchased groceries, personal care, household, gifts and clothing from online retailers.
-I’ve recently found conditioner, castile soap and lotion in bulk locally.
+In the past, I’ve typically purchased groceries, personal care, household, gifts, and clothing from online retailers.
+I’ve recently found conditioner, castile soap, and lotion in bulk locally.
 I’m switching my feminine care routine over to a reusable option and I already use a few homemade products such as eye makeup remover and oil cleansing.

 Each month for the past year, we have received a box of toilet paper at our front door.
-I found a similar priced option locally and stocked up with a few coupons.
+I found a similarly priced option locally and stocked up with a few coupons.
 It’s not perfect – toilet paper has a lot of packaging – but it’s a step forward.